miiiladiii244/mytech/README.md

 ## Contents

-- [Creating Service in Linux using systemd](Linux/CreatingServices.md): Guide on how to create a Systemd service in Linux.
+- [Creating a Service in Linux using systemd](Linux/CreatingServices.md): A guide on how to create a systemd service in Linux.
+- [Setup GPG for GitHub on Windows](Git/SetupGPGForGithubOnWindows.md): A guide on how to create a GPG key on Windows and add it to GitHub.

 Feel free to explore and use the resources provided here.